 o Communicating specific company or project skills needed to employees.

-o Work with each engineer to develop a custom employee development plan specific to that employee’s skills, interests, and goals, matching with company needs, and work with the employee over time to implement.
+o Work with each engineer to develop a custom employee development plan specific to that employee’s skills, interests, and goals, matching company needs and working with the employee to implement.

 Employee Responsibilities: